v3io/helm-charts/stable/mlrun-kit/README.md

 ```

 ## Installing MLRun-kit on minikube
-If your kubernetes cluster is running inside a VM, as is the case when using minikube, the kubernetes
+The Open source MLRun kit uses node ports for simplicity.
+If your kubernetes cluster is running inside a VM,
+as is the case when using minikube, the kubernetes services exposed over node ports would not be available on
-services won't be available on their node ports (which are used by default for simplicity) on the local interfaces
+your local interface, but instead, on the virtual machine's interface.
+To accommodate for this For this, use the `global.externalHostAddress` value on the chart.
+For example, if
-but on the virtual machine's interface.
-If you're using the kit inside a minikube cluster, pass the VM address
-in the `global.externalHostAddress` chart value like so:
+you're using the kit inside a minikube cluster, pass the VM address in the chart installation command like so:

 ```bash
 $ helm --namespace mlrun \